egadames/Code-Quiz/README.md

 ### Challenges

-- This app was challenging as there were a lot of fe
+- This app was challenging as there were a lot of parts that needed to be added in order for the app to work.

 - The most difficult issue were trying make the questions appear and tranistion to each question.